BIRD – Israel-U.S. Binational Industrial R&D Foundation to invest

 The ten projects approved by the Board of Governors are in addition to the 1000 projects which the BIRD Foundation has approved for funding during its 43-year history.
 To date, BIRD’s total investment in joint projects is over $350 million, helping to generate direct and indirect sales of more than $10 billion.

 The projects approved include:

-Dr. Amiram Appelbaum, Chief Scientist at the Ministry of Economy and Industry, Chairman of the Israel Innovation Authority and co-Chairman of BIRD’s Board of Governors said: “The U.S. is one of Israel’s major partner for innovation.
-We are proud that our collaboration with the BIRD Foundation has seen such spectacular successes over the decades which resulted in groundbreaking technological innovations offered by both Israeli and U.S. grantees.
-We are confident their innovative solutions in the varying fields will prove vital for the population worldwide.
-We are also calling on additional companies to submit their innovations for this program and be instrumental in finding the solution that will provide cutting edge solutions to the global challenges we are all facing.”
+Dr. Amiram Appelbaum, Chief Scientist at the Ministry of Economy and Industry, Chairman of the Israel Innovation Authority and co-Chairman of BIRD’s Board of Governors said: “The U.S. is Israel’s major partner for innovation.
+We are proud that our collaboration with the BIRD Foundation has seen such spectacular successes over the decades, which resulted in groundbreaking technological innovations offered by both Israeli and U.S. recipients of the grant.
+We wish much success to the winning teams and companies and look forward to the amazing changes they will make for the benefit of the population worldwide.

 About the BIRD Foundation

 The BIRD (Binational Industrial Research and Development) Foundation works to encourage and facilitate cooperation between U.S. and Israeli companies in a wide range of technology sectors and offers funding to selected projects.

-The BIRD Foundation supports projects without receiving any equity or intellectual property rights in the participating companies or in the projects, themselves.
+The Foundation supports projects without receiving any equity or intellectual property rights in the participating companies or in the projects, themselves.
 BIRD funding is repaid as royalties from sales of products that were commercialized as a result of BIRD support.
 The Foundation provides funding of up to 50% of a project’s budget, beginning with R&D and ending with the initial stages of sales and marketing.
 The Foundation shares the risk and does not require repayment if the project fails to reach the sales stage.